MicrosoftDocs/quantum-docs/articles/provider-microsoft-qio.md

 Up to date information on the various usage limits for each Microsoft QIO plan are available via the general [Azure subscription limits, quotas, and constraints](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-quantum-limits) article.

 Quotas are based on plan selection and can be increased with a support ticket.
+For more information, see [Azure Quantum quotas](xref:microsoft.quantum.quotas).

 To see your current limits and quotas, go to the “Credits and quotas” blade and select the “Quotas” tab of your workspace on the [Azure portal](https://portal.azure.com).

-For more information, see [Azure Quantum quotas](xref:microsoft.quantum.providers-quotas).

 ## General advice for Microsoft QIO solvers